 Soon after we slipped inside the cover, it started to rain and we were happy with the decision to cancel to the night walk and thanked the dog, which had coiled herself by the side of the entrance.

 Come morning we closed the temporary camp and repacked all mats as they were.
 We left for the Gauri Kund by 06:45 AM.
 There are shortcuts, one can take on to avoid long turns.

 After crossing the rockfall zone we were to cross a small patch of hard snow.

 Gauri Kund was in our sight and a few moments later we were there.

 The peak of ManiMahesh is visible from here.
 The place is again neatly trashed.
-I saw around a dozen of unopened plastic bottels of Coca Cola.
-The poisonous cold drink was out of date, so were left around Gauri Kund to increase the beauty of the holy place!!
+I saw around a dozen of unopened plastic bottles of Coca Cola.

 It was around 9:30 AM and finally we were at the point!
 ManiMahesh Lake view!